0xsuryansh/searchNBAMonorepo/README.md

-This is commit centered blog
+This is commit minor script change to query generation